 Servings: 8 to 10

 Bell peppers, andouille sausage, and cayenne give traditional cornbread stuffing a bit of Louisiana flavor.
-Create your own customized stuffing recipes with the Recipe Maker.

 Add the bread to the large mixing bowl, along with the andouille, thyme, parsley, and cayenne and toss well.
 Add salt and pepper to taste.